The Foundation have released a minor revision of the BBC micro:bit that uses a different compass and accelerometer.

 - If you write an editor for the micro:bit, see our advice on updating the editor.

-Why are you making the change?
+Why did you make the change?

 Unfortunately, the compass component used on the BBC micro:bit is no longer being manufactured.